AdelKS/LinuxGamingGuide/README.md

 You can disable this protection with the following kernel parameter `clearcpuid=514`
 ### Custom/self compiled kernels

 Using a self-compiled kernel can bring some improvements.
-There is a git repository called [linux-tkg](https://github.com/Frogging-Family/linux-tkg) that provides a script to compile the linux Kernel from source (takes about ~30mins, but can be stripped down with `modprobed-db`) with some customization options : the default [scheduler](https://en.wikipedia.org/wiki/Scheduling_(computing)) ([CFS](https://en.wikipedia.org/wiki/Completely_Fair_Scheduler)) can be changed to other ones (Project C UPDS, PDS, BMQ, MuQSS) and can recieve the so called ["Fsync"](https://steamcommunity.com/games/221410/announcements/detail/2957094910196249305) patch along with its ["Futex2"](https://www.phoronix.com/scan.php?page=news_item&px=FUTEX2-2021-Still-WIP) evolution.
-These changes help getting better performance in games.
+There is a git repository called [linux-tkg](https://github.com/Frogging-Family/linux-tkg) that provides a script to compile the linux Kernel from source (takes about ~30mins, but can be stripped down with `modprobed-db`) with some customization options : the default [scheduler](https://en.wikipedia.org/wiki/Scheduling_(computing)) ([CFS](https://en.wikipedia.org/wiki/Completely_Fair_Scheduler)) can be changed to other ones (Project C UPDS, PDS, BMQ, MuQSS)  These changes help getting better performance in games.
 And also other patches.
 Linux-tkg needs to be compiled on your own machine, where you can use compiler optimisations such as `-O3` and `-march=native` (and soon LTO + PGO), with an interactive script and a config file, I worked on the script to install on Ubuntu and Fedora.

 More information here: https://github.com/Frogging-Family/linux-tkg

+#### Threading synchronisation

+`linux-tkg` enables adding patches to enable better mimicking window's behavior with games.
+And therefore get better performance for games ment to run on Windows: `winesync/fastsync`, `futex2`, `fsync`, `esync`.

+`esync`, `fsync`, `futex2` have been developped by Valve afaik.
+They are progressive stacking evolutions (each one needs the previous one and adds new "features" on top, `futex2` being the latest).
+And naturally, enabling all of them should bring the best performance.
+To have them in `linux-tkg`, one must manually enable them in the `customization.cfg` or select them in the interactive script.

+`winesync/fastsync` are the equivalent of all of `esync`, `fsync`, `futex2` being enabled.
+Developped by wine developpers.
+It seems that this is the implementation that will replace the previous ones (and eventually get included in the kernel by default, no need to patch). `winesync` is a kernel module that communicates with `fastsync` that should be in a patched wine (like `wine-tkg`).
+The performance should be similar or better than `futex2`.
+To have the `winesync` module:
+- archlinux: you may install `winesync-dkms` from the AUR
+- `linux-tkg`: enable it in the `customization.cfg` or select it from the interactive script.

 To know that your linux-tkg kernel is sucessfully showing futex2 sysfs handles, this command should output `futex2`: